pardot/api-docs/docs/kb/api-version-4/export.md

 Authorization: Pardot user_key=U,api_key=A
 ```

-If the export is waiting to be processed, `state` is "Waiting", like the following example.
+If the export is waiting to be processed, `state` is "Waiting", as in the following example.

 ```json
 {